gorcsgergely/myNSPanel/README.md

 # myNSPanel

 myNSPanel is a custom made, small, stand-alone home automation system, based on Sonoff NSPanel.
 I use ir for controlling venetian blinds with tilt, shutters and other similar covers.
-It is controlling with my custom wifi relay units over MQTT.
+It is controlling my custom wifi relay units over MQTT.
 It does not require Home Assistant or any other external component and is easy to repurpose for other kind of automation tasks.

 The design is for controlling up to 8 of these wifi Shutter Controller devices.
 They are made out of the ESP32 based Shelly Plus 2PM or Sonoff Dual R3 smart relays, but can be ported to Sonoff 4CH or other ESP8266 based devices with some minor modifications.
 You can find the Shutter Controller code in a separate repository.